knobs-dials/catprinter/README.md

 # How (run)

-Find a computer that can talk bluetooth, and run `python catprint.py`.  (on windows, you can avoid opening a cmd window first by double-clicking  `run.bat`)
+Find a computer that can talk bluetooth, and run `python catprint.py`.  (on windows, assuming you have a python installed, you can avoid opening a cmd window first by double-clicking  `run.bat`)

 This will
 - start the little server that uses local bluetooth hardware to find the first applicable printer (reports its connection state in the browser tab)